-We have prepared this document to assist you to set up your VPS in a hassle-free way.
-This document is speacially prepared for all non-technical guys who are willing to use VPS service but unable to do so because of the lack of technical knowledge.
-This document will cover all the aspects of customers.
-Apart from this, AccuWebHosting.com's team is always here to assist you anytime for any questions.
-You can either refer to our Knowledgebase or contact us via 24 X 7 live chat support.
+We have prepared this document to assist you in setting up your VPS in a hassle-free way.
+This document is specially prepared for all non-technical customers who are willing to use the VPS service but unable to do so because of a lack of technical knowledge.
+This document will cover all the aspects of configuring and managing Windows VPS.
+Apart from this, our support team is always here to assist you anytime with any questions.
+You can either refer to our Knowledgebase or contact us via 24x7 live chat support.

-As you may be knowing, that setting up and managing a VPS is not a simple job.
-Either the owner of the VPS should have thorough technical knowledge or he should have someone with him to take care of technical issues arise in his VPS.
-If you have chosen to avail our Fully Managed VPS services then our technical team will troubleshoot any technical issue that may arise and that are covered in the fully managed support scope.
-However, if you have chosen to go for Unmanaged VPS services then you will have to manage all technical issues of your VPS.
+As you may know, setting up and managing a VPS is not a simple job.
+You need thorough technical knowledge to take care of Windows VPS technical issues.
+If you have chosen to avail yourself of our Fully Managed VPS services, our technical team will troubleshoot any technical issue that may arise, and that is covered in the fully managed support scope.
+However, if you have chosen to go for Unmanaged VPS services, then this guide will be helpful to manage those issues.

-In order to manage your VPS, you will have a control panel with you.
-We are offering WebsitePanel and Plesk both control panels with Windows VPS plans.
-However, WebsitePanel is more easy and open source control panel hence most of the customers are selecting WebsitePanel for their VPS.
-Once your VPS is set up, you will receive a welcome email having all the required instructions to log in to your VPS, control panel, database server, etc. Let us see the flow for Windows VPS ...
+Windows VPS can be easily managed if you have a control panel like WebsitePanel or Plesk.
+We offer both WebsitePanel and Plesk with Windows VPS plans.
+Once your VPS is set up, you will receive a welcome email containing all the required instructions to log in to your VPS, control panel, database server, etc. Let us have a look at the process flow:

 Table of Contents